gritchin-artur/My-portfolio/planning/backlog.md

 # Backlog

-A collection of user stories you can choose from.
-Stories inside each priority level are not necessarily in order, it's up to your group to decide how they fit into your strategy.
-These are also just suggestion, feel free to change them or create your own!
+A collection of users who are looking for training frontend developer

+## Main page

-## Must-Haves
+### Must-Haves

 > these are necessary for basic usability

+- As a user, I need a `nav-bar` overview so I can navigate and see the logo.
+- As a user, I need useful `about-me-section` so user can see info about me.
+- As a user, I need useful `my-skills-section` so user can see my skills.
+- As a user, I need useful `my-project-section` so user can see my projects.
-- [ ] As a ...
-I want to ... so that ...
+- As a user, I need a `footer` so I can find the contact information easily.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Should-Haves
+### Should-Haves

 > these will complete the user experience, but are not necessary

-- [ ] As a ...
-I want to ... so that ...
+- As a user I want to see `send-me-letter-section` so that people can send me a message without leaving my portfolio.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_

-## Could-Haves
+### Could-Haves

 > would be really cool ... if there's time

-- [ ] As a ...
-I want to ... so that ...
+- As a user I want to see some `future-projects` so that people can learn more about my planned projects.
-  - _Given [context] when [a specific action is performed] then [a set of consequences should occur]_